Dennis Miller (American football)

 Dennis Miller is an American former football coach.
 He served two stints as the head football coach at Wisconsin Lutheran College, from 2000 to 2012 and again from 2014 to 2019.
 Miller had a brief one-year retirement during the 2013 season.
+He was inducted into Wisconsin Lutheran College’s Paul F. Knueppel Athletics Hall of Fame in 2025.

 Miller previously served as the head coach of Northern State University in Aberdeen, South Dakota from 1986 to 1997, leading a once-moribund team to national prominence and a playoff appearance in 1988.

 As an assistant coach at Brigham Young University, Miller was part of the staff that won a national title in 1984.